 - by using the Brightness/Contrast adjustment in the Adjustments panel

-At this point, you might be wondering which method to use, the one in the Image menu or the one in the Adjustments panel.
+Which method is the best one to use, however — the one in the Image menu or the one in the Adjustments panel?
 Both methods achieve the same results; changing the brightness and contrast of an image.
 However, what if you want to be able to edit the brightness of the image later on, or revert the image to its original state?

 What makes an adjustment applied from the Adjustments panel a non-destructive edit?
 It's all in how Photoshop applies the adjustment — when making an adjustment using the Adjustment panel, that adjustment is stored in a layer.
 With the adjustment stored in a layer, we're able to control which underlying layers are affected by the adjustment, and also able to go back and edit the adjustment itself if desired.
 We'll explore layers in more depth in a moment - for now, let's go ahead and add an adjustment to the image.

 NOTE: For more information on non-destructive editing techniques, view the Nondestructive editing article on the Adobe Help site.